Label Hierarchy Transition: Delving into Class Hierarchies to Enhance Deep Classifiers: Experiments on Natural Images

-In our experiments, we evaluate our method on three public benchmark datasets: CUB-200-2011 \cite{wah2011caltech}, FGVC-Aircraft \cite{maji2013fine} and Stanford Cars \cite{krause20133d}, where the label hierarchies are publicly available or constructed by Chang \etal \cite{chang2021your} according to their lexical relationships in Wikipedia. (\romannumeral1) \textbf{CUB-200-2011} is a dataset of bird images that has mainly been introduced for the problem of fine-grained visual categorisation methods, and contains 11,877 images belonging to 200 bird species.
-For hierarchical classification evaluation, the labels are re-organized into three-level hierarchy with 13 orders, 38 families and 200 species by tracing their biological taxonomy in \cite{chang2021your}.
-For example, the original label ``\emph{Brewer Blackbird}" is spanned into (``\emph{Passeriformes}'', ``\emph{Icteridae}'', ``\emph{Brewer Blackbird}'') in the order of (order, family, species). (\romannumeral2) \textbf{FGVC-Aircraft} is a set of 10,000 images across 100 airplane classes, where the data ratio between training and test set is about 2:1.
-As a three-level label hierarchy with 30 makers (\eg, ``\emph{Boeing}''), 70 families (\eg, ``\emph{Boeing 767}'') and 100 models (\eg, ``\emph{767-200}'') are accessible in this dataset, it can readily be used in our experiments without modifications. (\romannumeral3) \textbf{Stanford Cars} contains 8,144 training and 8,041 test images across 196 car classes, and two-level label hierarchy, i.e., 9 car types and 196 car classes, is introduced by Chang \etal \cite{chang2021your}.
+\textbf{Datasets.} In our experiments, we evaluate our method on three public benchmark datasets: CUB-200-2011 \cite{wah2011caltech}, Aircraft \cite{maji2013fine} and Stanford Cars \cite{krause20133d}, where the label hierarchies are publicly available or constructed by Chang et al. \cite{chang2021your} according to their lexical relationships in Wikipedia.
+The details of these datasets are as follows:

+\begin{itemize} \item \textbf{CUB-200-2011}\footnote{\href{https://www.vision.caltech.edu/datasets/cub_200_2011}{http://www.vision.caltech.edu/visipedia/CUB-200-2011.html}} is a dataset of bird images mainly introduced for the problem of fine-grained visual categorisation methods.
+It contains 11,877 images belonging to 200 bird species.
+For hierarchical classification evaluation, the labels are re-organized into three-level hierarchy with 13 orders, 38 families and 200 species by tracing their biological taxonomy \cite{chang2021your}.
+For example, the original label ``\emph{Brewer Blackbird}" is spanned into (``\emph{Passeriformes}'', ``\emph{Icteridae}'', ``\emph{Brewer Blackbird}'') in the order of (Order, Family, Species). \item\textbf{Aircraft}\footnote{\href{https://www.robots.ox.ac.uk/~vgg/data/fgvc-aircraft}{https://www.robots.ox.ac.uk/~vgg/data/fgvc-aircraft}} consists of 10,000 images across 100 airplane classes, with a data ratio of approximately 2:1 between the training and test sets.
+The dataset includes a three-level label hierarchy with 30 makers (e.g., ``\emph{Boeing}''), 70 families (e.g., ``\emph{Boeing 767}'') and 100 models (e.g., ``\emph{767-200}'').
+As a result, this dataset can be readily used in our experiments without any modification.

+\item \textbf{Stanford Cars}\footnote{\href{https://www.kaggle.com/datasets/jessicali9530/stanford-cars-dataset}{https://www.kaggle.com/datasets/jessicali9530/stanford-cars-dataset}} contains 8,144 training and 8,041 test images across 196 car classes.
+It is re-organized into two-level label hierarchy, i.e., 9 car types and 196 car classes as introduced in \cite{chang2021your}.
 For example, the class label ``\emph{BMW X6 SUV 2012}'' are spanned into (``\emph{SUV}'', ``\emph{BMW X6 SUV 2012}'').
-We use the standard public train/test splits, and not any bounding box/part annotations are involved in all our experiments.
+We use the standard public train/test splits, and not any bounding box/part annotations are involved in all our experiments. \end{itemize}